Collective-Unconscious/offerings/rules.md

 ![Menu theme cube charset](assets/menu_theme_cubes.png)

 5. Send us an update with the new menu theme (don't forget the changelog)!
+Note down what placeholder ID was used.
+Management will assign a final ID on implementation of the patch.

 Disclaimer: Although you have finished these tasks, note that your menu theme has **not been fully implemented yet**!
 Managers have to take care of updating CE 28 - Unlock Menu Theme, as well as implementing your menu theme in the book.
-By helping us with the tasks above, you can make things all the more easier for us <:uroSleep:1193890857452052561>
+By helping us with the tasks above, you can make things all the more easier for us.

-The reservation process is here to prevent overlapping of Menu Theme IDs in case someone else has submitted an update with a new menu theme, and to make sure no empty slots are left in the book on release.
+Menu Theme IDs are not reserved until implementation in order to prevent reservations not being filled.

 ## Contributing Terrains